FabricMC/fabric-docs/develop/class-tweakers/index.md

 #### Transitive Entries {#transitive-entries}

-In order to make your changes to the decompiled source visible to mods that depend on yours, prefix the directive, the first element of the entry with `transitive-`:
+In order to make your changes to the decompiled source visible to mods that depend on yours, prefix the directive with `transitive-`:

 ```txt:no-line-numbers
 # Transitive Access Widening directive